Welcome to today's edition of the Rush 24-7 podcast.

 We do indeed have something that kind of sort of, if you squint your eyes, resembles allies in the region.

-But uh, yeah, we'll we'll be seeing about that.
+But yeah, we'll be seeing about that.

-But this notion of leadership involves do we go in?
+But this notion of leadership involves, do we go in?

 I'm sick to death of, oh, we can't go in and look like we're trying to impose an American solution.

-Did we make Iraq the fifty first state?
+Did we make Iraq the 51st state?

 Did I miss something?